WHAT IS FASCISM?

 Reminding the world of who’s in charge involves actual destruction as well.
 The U.S. drops an average of 46 bombs per day on other countries—a total of 337,000 bombs released between 2001-2021 (Benjamin).

 Even more money is wasted on the business of incarceration.
 The U.S. imprisons more people than any other country—2.3 million in 2020 (followed by China with 1.7 million, but China’s population is four times as large)—and keeps another 4.6 million on probation or parole (Oudekerk & Kaeble).
 While only $80 billion is spent annually on the operational costs of prisons and jails (“only” being relative, that is, to military spending), hundreds of billions of dollars are lost to the economy from the reduced or absent labor of the imprisoned, the paroled, and their families.
 The U.S. is unique among industrialized nations in sabotaging the reintegration into society of the incarcerated.
 Parolees have enormous difficulty finding employers willing to hire them, not to mention for a decent wage, causing many to return to crime—and back to prison—in order to survive, and further impoverishing their families from lost wages, in a vicious circle.
-In another vicious circle, the family’s children, lacking positive role models and burdened with psychological and developmental difficulties, are also likely to enter a life of crime.
+Compounding this vicious circle, the family’s children, lacking positive role models and burdened with psychological and developmental difficulties, are also likely to enter a life of crime.
 Tallying up all of these hidden debits, a Washington University study estimates that for every dollar spent on incarcerating people, there are ten dollars in social costs, adding up to one trillion dollars yearly—more than the military budget (Ferner).

 Maintaining the massive prison population is a huge financial burden.
 The costs are passed on not just to taxpayers, which fall disproportionately on the poor, but directly on to the poor as well—the families and neighborhoods that serve as the prime source of incarceration recruitment.
 But it’s not as if the industry is actively looking for human fodder for the sake of cynical profiteering, apart from the ten percent of America’s prisons that are privately operated and whose profiteering is very much in evidence (Bauer).
 On the contrary, prisons and jails are a big drain on state budgets.
 They do provide employment (at low wages) for white rural locals living in their vicinity, and private contractors profit from the obscenely low wages paid to prisoners, an average of eighty-six cents an hour; Alabama, Arkansas, Florida, Georgia, and Texas engage in inmate slave labor for no pay at all (Brakke; “Economics”).
 But these hardly offset the costs.
 Jackie Wang confronts this enigma in her incisive Carceral Capitalism: